cloudbank/oauthkit/README.md

 <img src="http://i.imgur.com/Fmmv1Zh.png" height="200"/>

-A convenience library for Android that uses signpost and an okhttp client to complete OAuth 1.0 easily with an RxJava adapted Retrofit service.
+A convenience library for Android that uses Signpost and an OkHttp client to complete OAuth 1.0 easily with an RxJava adapted Retrofit service.

 It was started from codepath's excellent helper code and uses the signpost-okhttp module.